Quickstart¶

 container = Container("whatever-container-we-want")

-# Note: container.inventory_size is read only
+# Note: Container.size is read only

-container.bar = int(container.inventory_size / 2)
+container.bar = container.size / 2

 which works with every Container (even modded ones!):